I've not had time to post to this blog lately; COVID stats are improving here in the Northwest US, and thus I am commuting to my day job again.

 Worked first time (WFT).

-MCU control was from a "Minimalist" Atmel328 C dev board; you can get that from my sponsor PCBWay's project site, here.
+MCU control was from a "Minimalist" Atmel328 C dev board; you can get that from sponsor PCBWay's project site, here.

 For the Digital to Analog Converter (DAC) I chose a SPI 12-bit Microchip MCP4921; download an embedded C library for it and its 10 bit cousin for AVR328 processors here.